Kovalyovv/chat-app/README_EN.md

 ### Recommended Method: Docker Compose

 The easiest and recommended way to run the entire project is with Docker Compose.
-This will start this service, its database, and all other related services.
+This will start this service, its database, and all other related services, including Prometheus and Jaeger.

 1. Navigate to the project's root directory.
 2. Run the following command:
     ```bash
     docker compose up --build
     ```
+- **Jaeger UI:** Available at `http://localhost:16686`
+- **Prometheus UI:** Available at `http://localhost:9090`

 ### Local Development (Alternative)